DDriggs00/mavlinkinterface/docs/passive/getPressureExternal.md

 # getPressureExternal()

-Reads the data from the external pressure sensor
+This function reads the data from the external pressure sensor.

 ## Return values

 Returns a float.
-Returns the external pressure on the drone in Pascals
+Returns the external pressure on the drone in Pascals.

 ## Examples